OPS Featured in HSD’s Community Corner

 In this episode of "All the Way Authentic," host Kevin P. Henry engages in a powerful conversation with Sarah Ann, a survivor of trafficking and a dedicated advocate.
 Sarah shares her personal journey of overcoming adversity, shedding light on the challenges she faced as a survivor and her role as a CSE (Commercial Sexual Exploitation) survivor advocate and program coordinator at the Seattle Organization of Prostitution Survivors.

-Brace yourself for a rollercoaster of emotions as Sarah opens up about her resilience, breaking through the shadows of abuse, and emerging stronger than ever.
+Sarah opens up about her resilience, breaking through the shadows of abuse, and emerging stronger than ever.
 She takes us on a journey of transformation, from the darkness of disbelief within her own family to the triumphant reconstruction of her relationship with her mom.

 Join the conversation as Sarah Ann spills the beans on the power of healing, the impact of trauma, and the magic that happens when survivors reclaim their voices.
 Plus, get an exclusive sneak peek into the incredible spoken word that'll leave you in awe of the strength and courage found within every survivor.